Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 * On load or restart, the cards must be shuffled and a random array of images is to be generated.
 * The game needs to be able to handle both matched and unmatched cards.
-* Cards need to make a sound when flipped, a different sound when they match, an "incorrect" sound when unmatched and a victory sound when game is completed.
+* Cards need to make a sound when flipped, a success sound when they match, an error sound when unmatched and a victory sound when game is completed.
 * Game should be able to display the number of moves or clicks a user has made.
 * Game must display a timer that starts when the first click is made, and ends when the last pair of cards has been matched.
 * Game should be able to display a star rating that indicates a user's performance, based on the number of moves made.
+* The more moves a user makes, the user rating decreases.
-* A reset button that shuffles the images array, resets timer and star rating, and reassigns those random images to the cards.
+* A reset button that shuffles the images array, resets timer and star rating, and reassigns those reshuffled images to the cards.
 * A win game modal displayed when the game is completed to congratulate the user.
 * Win Game modal is updated with user's game stats and displayed at the end of the game to provide feedback.
 * Win game modal needs to have the option to ask the user to play again.